yamiou/astra/samples-aux/README.txt

   * Main header to include: <Astra/Astra.h> & <AstraUL/AstraUL.h> -> just <astra/astra.hpp>.
   * Don't need to explicitly include astra_core.hpp.
 * BREAKING: astra::Astra::{initialize(),terminate()} -> astra::{initialize(),terminate()}
-* Cleanup: Removed the OpenCV dependency and reimplemented the necessary functionality internally.
 * Cleanup: Add const as appropriate in the C++ API
 * Fix: Cycling start/stop on a stream multiple times no longer crashes
 * Fix: SXGA depth & color support now work
 * Enhancement: StreamSet and StreamReader have improved copy-semantics and default ctor, allowing simpler storage as a class field.
 * Enhancement: Add VS2015 support
 * Enhancement: Add MultiSensorViewer-SFML sample demonstrating multi-sensor support
+* Enhancement: Removed the dependency on OpenCV and reimplemented the necessary functionality internally.
+* Enhancement (OSX): libusb, SFML are now distributed with the SDK, and rpaths are automatically setup.
+No more brew installing!
+(Except CMake maybe.)
+* Enhancement (OSX): Building the samples also copies the Astra SDK and SFML binaries to the lib dir, allowing simpler copy-only deployment: Just copy bin/ and lib/.

 v0.4.0 2015/10/14
 * Add official support for Win64 and OS X 10.8+